 - In either section, use the drop-down menus in the Project Permission Level column to select the permission you want to map to the corresponding Account Permission Level.

 - For members on financial projects with the Account-level permissions of Project Creator, Collaborator, and Punch Clock, only the project permissions of Contributor and Time & Expense are applicable.
 For example, a Collaborator mapped to Project Administrator by default will enter a financial project as Time & Expense and a non-financial project as Administrator.
 An invalid selection will dealt to the next lowest applicable project permission level.

 - On non-financial projects for any account permission level, only Contributor and Project Administrator are applicable.
 For example, a Report Viewer mapped to the Financials project permission level by default will enter a financial project as Financials and a non-financial project as Contributor.
 An invalid selection will default to the next lowest applicable Project Permission Level.

-- Use the Project Access drop-down menu to select whether users of the corresponding the Account-level permissions should have Edit, View and Post, or View Only access when entering projects.
+- Use the selections in the Project Access column to choose whether users with the corresponding Account-level permissions should have View Only, Default Access, or Custom Access when joining a new project.

 What Overrides the Project Permission Defaults?

 If the Default to View Only setting for an individual member is enabled in the Permissions section of the Account Members Details side panel, it will override any other Project Access that is set on this page.

 For example, Angela is a Project Lead, and her Account Permission level equates to Default Access on a new project.
 However, in the Permissions section of the Account Members Details side panel, Angela's Default to View Only setting is enabled.
 Thus, regardless of the Project Permissions Defaults, Angela will enter a project with View Only access.

 The Project Permissions Defaults also gives you the ability to limit access to information by configuring the default permissions and access for External Users.

 - On the Provider side, External Users are typically contractors.